labgem/PPanGGOLiN/docs/user/install.md

 **1. Clone the Repository**

-Clone the 'dev' branch of the repository onto your local machine:
+Clone the `dev` branch of the repository onto your local machine:

 ```bash
 git clone --branch dev https://github.com/labgem/PPanGGOLiN.git